Haloscope

 Haloscopes are experimental devices designed to detect axions, hypothetical particles that are candidates for dark matter.
-These instruments typically use a resonant microwave cavity placed in a strong magnetic field to convert axions into detectable photons via the Primakoff effect.
+First proposed by Sikivie in 1983, these instruments typically use a resonant microwave cavity placed in a strong magnetic field to convert axions into detectable photons via the Primakoff effect.
+A similar mechanism may also be used to detect dark photons, another dark matter candidate, using a haloscope.

 Haloscopes probe for axions in a specific mass range and operate by tuning the cavity to resonate at frequencies corresponding to those masses.
 They have provided the lowest limits to the axion-photon coupling constant in their mass region.
 They are a part of the current experimental effort in search for axions.